Ruchama3242/Hebrew-News-Emotion-Classification/README.md

 # Hebrew-News-Emotion-Classification

-This project explores the use of Deep Learning models to classify emotional reactions triggered by short Hebrew news headlines, collected in the period after 7/10/2023 in Israel.
+This project explores the use of Deep Learning models to classify emotional reactions triggered by short Hebrew news headlines, collected in the period following 7/10/2023 in Israel.

 # Project Goal